GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 18: I added a few of the little things from the list today, as well as
+	solving an issue that's plagued my apps since I started writing Win32 API.
+Yes, the goddamn tab key works!
+You'll notice a "Use Result Number" combo box on the results tab now.
+The highlighted code(s) in the list will be added to the active list with the value from that search number if you hit Enter.
+Pressing Left/Right while navigating the results list will scroll that search number box as well.
+The active cheats list is now editable (doubleclick, enter to commit change), and toggling the checkboxes using Space should update the list on the console side.

 Rev 17: lib_ntpb.c completely redone so the interface no longer "freezes" while
 	dumping.
 You still shouldn't be trying to do anything else with it though.
 	Halt and Resume options have also been added, as well as a "PS2 Waits"